ArcovanBreda/CEConvDL2/blogpost.md

 ## Introduction

-Color is a crucial feature for recognition and classification by humans.
+Color is an crucial feature in how people identify and recognize objects.
 For example, a study by [[8]](#bird) found that color facilitates expert bird watchers in faster and more accurate recognition at both high (family) and low (specimen) levels of bird identification.
 Similarly, the convolutional layers in a Convolutional Neural Network (CNN) exhibit color representation akin to the human visual system [[4]](#human_vision) with all layers containing color-selective neurons.
 These color representations are present at three different levels: in single neurons, in double neurons for edge detection, and in combination with shapes at all levels in the network.

 Although color invariance has been achieved in various research areas, such as in facial recognition to mitigate the influence of lighting conditions [[7]](#color_invariance), some classification problems are color-dependent.
-Therefore, instead of training CNNs to classify images regardless of their color (invariance), it might be more beneficial to classify them using color (equivariance).
+Therefore, instead of training CNNs to classify images regardless of their color (invariance), it might be more beneficial to classify them using a color equivariant network.

 The Color Equivariant Convolutions (CEConvs) introduced in [[5]](#main) achieve this through equivariance to discrete hue shifts.
 Hue is represented in RGB space as a 3D rotation around the [1, 1, 1] axis.
 This approach utilizes group convolutions as introduced by [[1]](#group_convs) which can be equivariant to 3D rotations.
 We reproduce the results showing the effectiveness of CEConvs on color-imbalanced and color-selective datasets, as well as their impact on image classification.
 We examine the ablation studies to understand the impact of data augmentation and rotation on CEConvs, while also providing additional insights into computational requirements.
 Finally, we extend the notion of color equivariance to different color spaces.